kornia/limbus-components/README.md

 ### Dev Requirements

-To add new components that must be done i nthe folder `limbus_components_dev` and then in order to release the changes you must run the the `release` script.
+To add new components that must be done in the folder `limbus_components_dev` and then in order to release the changes you must run the the `release` script.

 All the `__init__.py` files inside the folder `limbus_components_dev` must have the imports following the next patterns: